GroceriStar/groceristar/README.md

 # GroceriStar Server

+**Dec, 2018 upd**
+We're cleaning up the server - so the latest working version of server that can be setup locally and run located at `loopback-fix-fast-attempt` branch.
+Create an issue for questions

 # Note!
 We're moving from Loopback into GraphQL Framework.
 So don't have a lot of progress here.